Sequential Apportionment from Stationary Divisor Methods: Apportionment Sequences for More Than Two Parties

 \begin{theorem} Algorithm \ref{algorithm-lift} generates the $n$-party apportionment sequence from all $\binom{n}{2}$ 2-party sequences. \end{theorem} \begin{proof} First, we show that at every step of the algorithm there are $n-1$ leftmost entries that are the same.
 Assume that $k$ seats have been allocated in the $n$-party apportionment sequence and that each party $i$ receives $a_i$ seats.
-The party that receives seat $k+1$ is the party $\ell$ that satisfies $\arg\max_{i\in N} \frac{p_i}{a_i-1+c}$.
-If more than one party satisfies the condition, then we apply the tie-break rule that smallest party number receives the seat.
+The party that receives seat $k+1$ is a party $\ell$ that satisfies $\argmax_{i\in N} \frac{p_i}{a_i+c}$.
+If more than one party satisfies the condition, then we apply the tie-break rule so that the party with the smallest party number receives the seat.
 There are $n-1$ 2-party apportionment sequences that have $\ell$ as one of the two parties.
-Because $\frac{p_\ell}{a_\ell-1+c} \ge \frac{p_i}{a_i-1+c}$ for all $i$, then $\ell$ appears as the leftmost entry in those $n-1$ sequences.
-Hence, there is always a party that is leftmost in $n-1$ sequences, as required in Algorithm \ref{algorithm-lift}.
-This party is clearly unique since in the 2-sequence between $\ell$ and any other party, $i$, party $i$ will not appear next.
+Because $\frac{p_\ell}{a_\ell+c} \ge \frac{p_i}{a_i+c}$ for all $i$, then $\ell$ appears as the leftmost entry in those $n-1$ sequences.
+Each number appears in exactly $n-1$ sequences, so no other number can appear as the leftmost entry in $n-1$ sequences.
+Hence, there is always a unique party that is leftmost in $n-1$ sequences, as required in Algorithm \ref{algorithm-lift}.